Bachelor in Paradise (film): Production

 The script was based on an original story for the movies by Vera Caspary – a 70-page document.

 The film was Bob Hope's first with MGM.
 He was persuaded to star in it by head of production Sol Siegel.
-The film marked Lana Turner's first romantic comedy in a number of years.
+The film marked Lana Turner's first romantic comedy in a number of years, and her only time returning to film at MGM since her long-term original contract with that studio ended in 1956.

 George Marshall was originally signed to direct.

 Paula Prentiss and Jim Hutton were signed off the back of their success together in Where the Boys Are.
 MGM put them in three films: this, The Horizontal Lieutenant and The Honeymoon Machine and pushed them as a new William Powell and Myrna Loy.

 Filming took place in May 1961.

 Reception

 MGM was impressed by the film and signed Jack Arnold to direct for them for five years.

-Proposed Sequel

 Before the film was released they requested Hal Kanter to start writing a sequel, An Armful of Girls, with Hope as a married man chased over Europe by titled ladies.
-This was never made.
+It was never made.

 Critical

 The Los Angeles Times called the film "frequently diverting".
 The New York Times said the movie "has enough sharp gags to make [Hope's] recent TV spectaculars unspectacular even though the romantic antics on which it is all pegged are somewhat less than inspired.
 This pleasantly varicolored 'Paradise' may not be heavenly but its mild fun and frolics should keep a viewer reasonably happy."
+Filmink called it "a film with some lively lines and satire of suburban America, plus that glossy early ‘60s MGM look...
+Prentiss is great, Turner isn’t."

-Box Office
+Box office

 According to MGM records, the film earned $2.5 million in the US and Canada and $1 million elsewhere but ultimately lost $344,000.

-Ann-Margret
+Awards

 The title song for the film was nominated for an Oscar.
 It was performed by Ann-Margret at the Oscar's ceremony, and reception to this greatly boosted her career.